I, Claudius

 Claudius the hero

-There are some writers who are not really good novelists—who don't seem to have the artistic talents to shape words, sentences and paragraphs into conventional novelistic form—and yet who have the ability to recognize a great story and the rudimentary skills to marshal the material into an order that engages readers' interest.
+Some writers are not really good novelists—don't seem to have the artistic talents to shape words, sentences and paragraphs into conventional novelistic form—and yet can recognize a great story and marshal the material into an order that engages readers' interest.
 And thus produce what come to known as great novels.

 Such a writer is Robert Graves in his Roman Empire books I, Claudius and Claudius the God.
 Another might be Thomas Kenneally in Schindler's List.
 They tend to be historical novelists, finding their narratives in well-researched actual events.